Julien-Blanc-tgcm/indexed_array/docs/comparison.md

 for great values of n.

-²: `std::unordered_map` initialization mechanism will prevent any order fiasco, with the value being associated to the wrong key due to a refactory.
+²: `std::unordered_map` initialization mechanism will prevent any order fiasco, with the value being associated to the wrong key due to a refactor.
 However, you don't have any size check.

 ³: I think it could theoretically reside in ro section, but for some reasons that does not seem to be the case with the tests i made.
 I'm leaving it as unsure for now, as it may just be some bad usage.

+⁴: Type safe index means that you cannot access the content using a value of a wrong type.
+While technically, you can't access an `std::array` content with anything else than a `size_t`, this is a too generic type to be considered type safe.